micromark/micromark-extension-gfm-footnote/readme.md

 ### `gfmFootnote()`

+A function that can be called to get an extension for micromark to parse GFM footnotes (can be passed in `extensions`).

 ### `gfmFootnoteHtml(htmlOptions)`

-A function that can be called to get an extension for micromark to parse GFM footnotes (can be passed in `extensions`) and a function that can be called to get an extension to compile them to HTML (can be passed in `htmlExtensions`).
+A function that can be called to get an extension to compile them to HTML (can be passed in `htmlExtensions`).

 ###### `htmlOptions.clobberPrefix`